Language selection

 Theme build knowledge

-Planned Activity – Increase Internal Accessibility Subject Matter Knowledge.
+Planned activity for barrier – Increase Internal Accessibility Subject Matter Knowledge.
 To support hiring managers, our human resources (HR) community will focus on gaining a greater understanding on what it truly means for its programs to be accessible.
 This will support efforts to provide better guidance, enhance tools, and further enhance the people management policy suite.

 Accomplishments in 2023: